servo/book/src/hacking/testing.md

 See the [debugging guide](./debugging.md) to get started in how to debug Servo.

-## Web tests (`tests/wpt`)
+## Web Platform Tests (`tests/wpt`)

-This folder contains the web platform tests and the code required to integrate them with Servo.
+This folder contains the Web Platform Tests and the code required to integrate them with Servo.
-To learn how to write tests, go [here](http://web-platform-tests.org/writing-tests/index.html).
+In addition, there are WebGPU and WebGL tests which are imported and converted into Web Platform Test style tests.

 ### Contents of `tests/wpt`

 In particular, this folder contains:

-* `config.ini`: some configuration for the web-platform-tests.
+* `config.ini`: some configuration for the Web Platform Tests
-* `include.ini`: the subset of web-platform-tests we currently run.
+* `include.ini`: the subset of Web Platform Tests we currently run
-* `tests`: copy of the web-platform-tests.
+* `tests`: In-tree copy of the Web Platform Tests
-* `meta`: expected failures for the web-platform-tests we run.
+* `meta`: expected failures for the Web Platform tests we run
-* `mozilla`: web-platform-tests that cannot be upstreamed.
+* `mozilla`: Web Platform Test-style tests that cannot be upstreamed
+* `webgl`: The imported WebGL tests
+* `webgpu`: The imported WebGPU tests

-## Running web tests
+## Running the Web Platform Tests

-The simplest way to run the web-platform-tests in Servo is `./mach test-wpt` in the root directory.
+The simplest way to run the Web Platform Tests in Servo is `./mach test-wpt` in the root directory.
 This will run the subset of JavaScript tests defined in `include.ini` and log the output to stdout.

 A subset of tests may be run by providing positional arguments to the mach command, either as filesystem paths or as test urls e.g.